What Will A Reconstructed Notre Dame Look Like? The Answer Is Up For Debate

 The original stones were excavated from quarries outside the city walls that used to enclose Paris.
 Now parts of the city sit on top of those pits, making it dangerous to use the same sources.

-"We say all of Paris is something like gruyère, like a cheese with a lot of holes," Zimmer says.
+"We say all of Paris is something like Gruyère, like a cheese with a lot of holes," Zimmer says.

 The French government will have the final decision on how to reconstruct Notre Dame following studies and reports from teams like the Historical Monuments Research Laboratory, and extensive discussions with specialists, historians, engineers and architects.

-Prominent changes to Paris's historical landmarks and cityscape have rarely been executed without controversy.
-As Gustave Eiffel's tower went up, critics disparaged it as "deformed," "ungainly," and a "truly tragic street lamp."
+Prominent changes to Paris' historical landmarks and cityscape have rarely been executed without controversy.
+As Gustave Eiffel's tower went up, critics disparaged it as "deformed," "ungainly" and a "truly tragic street lamp."
 In 1984, President François Mitterrand faced a backlash when he commissioned architect I.M.
 Pei's glass pyramid for the courtyard of the Louvre.
 Critics called it an "eyesore" and an "anachronistic intrusion."
 Now it is a much admired landmark.

 Viollet-le-Duc's vision for the Notre Dame spire was also criticized back in 1859.
 And before that, French writer Victor Hugo lamented earlier alterations to the cathedral — especially those that had come at the hands of architects.
 In his 1831 novel The Hunchback of Notre-Dame, Hugo wrote, "If we had the time to examine one by one the diverse traces of destruction imprinted upon the old church, the part of time would be the least, the worst, that of men, especially men of art ... since some have assumed the title of architect in the last two centuries."